Highlight Color (Pro)

 You can specify separate player and link colors in the Player Design Settings area of the Fusebox Player's Default Settings.
 Watch the excerpt from the full tutorial on Player Default Settings below.

 You can specify a separate color for your Highlight Color, which controls the color of your play button, progress bar color, and link color.
-The player will default to green in both cases, but you can choose different colors.
-We have six stock colors (green, blue, yellow, orange, red, and purple).
+The player will default to green in both cases, but you can choose whichever color you want.

 To choose your Full Player Highlight Color or Track Player Background, you just need to:

 - Click on your desired color in the color picker, or enter the hex value.